Posted in : 8th Feb, 2018

 One important thing you have to prepare while trekking in Nepal is the chances of flight cancellation and postponement.
 To keep yourself in the safe side, you’d better make a flexible schedule of 2-3 days margin so that you don’t miss the final departure from Nepal to your home country back.
 You may also think of taking 2-3 days of relaxation, meditation, or going to some recreational centres after your adventurous trekking in Nepal is over.

 Health and Altitude Sickness

-To avoid any displeasing health problem our trekking package include medical expert for your help.
-We also have a direct contact with the nearest doctors in the trekking route.
+To avoid any displeasing health problem our trekking package includes medical expert for your help.
+We also have a direct contact with the nearest doctors on the trekking route.

 Take Trusted Local Guides We Recommend

 After a long experience in the trekking industry in Nepal, we have identified the best local guides who can make your trek wonderfully pleasing.
 Also, based on our guests’ reviews, the guides we prescribe for you will only think of providing you with the details of the trekking routes and the good things to know while trekking in Nepal.

 Know the Cultural Etiquettes